 |Note that just reading these book will not suffice for the exam as they cover topics you will not be questioned about while many of the measured skills are not covered.|

-Time of writing, there are no online training courses about SAP on Azure or AZ-120 in the catalog of LinkedIn Learning, Pluralsight, Cloud Academy, Coursera, EdX, etc.
+Time of writing, there are no courses yet about SAP Workloads on Azure or AZ-120 in the catalog of LinkedIn Learning, Cloud Academy, Coursera, EdX, etc.

 Stay Up To Date